 A1 prints with longest side 33″ / 84cm or larger:

-I use the finest archival Hahnemuehle German-imported fine art paper and your print is autographed and numbered.
+I use archival ILFORD GALERIE fine art paper, which has a wonderful texture and excellent colour rendition.
+Your print is autographed and numbered.
 I offer a full refund if you are not entirely satisfied with your print.
 The period for a refund lasts for 2 weeks after you take ownership.
 I have yet to refund anyone but I like to offer you maximum peace of mind to assure you of the finest print quality.

 Browse through the galleries, complete the contact form at the bottom of each gallery and Greg will be in touch on the details of your artwork.
 Please note though that Greg travels extensively through Africa in regions with very little mobile coverage, so replies may be intermittent.
 As soon as he has mobile data coverage, he will reply.